 Several trails start in San Rocco, and you’ll need to follow the one leading to Punta Chiappa, this time downhill, to a narrow strip of dark rocks.
 I like staying there for a while, listening to the waves crashing against the rocks, and watching the seagulls flying around and plunging into the water to catch their food.

 You can sunbathe, swim, and have a picnic, but keep in mind that there’s no shade.
-Along the path from San Rocco to Punta Chiappa, there are a few bars/restaurants where you can make a pause for a drink or a bite.
+Along the path from San Rocco to Punta Chiappa, there are a few bars/restaurants where you can have a pause for a drink or a bite.
 They don’t come cheap, and they’re too touristy in high season to expect great food, but some of them have magnificent views.

 Hiking from Ruta di Camogli to Portofino

-• Hiking time: about 5 hours.
-(This is an estimate, since I am slow at walking uphill, stopped a few times along the way and did not carefully check the timing)
+- Hiking time: about 5 hours.
+(This is an estimate, since I am slow at walking uphill, stopped a few times along the way, and did not carefully check the timing)

-• Trail color: Blue on the map (see below)
+- Trail color: Blue on the map (see below)

 – TIP –